Updated 28/05/2021 with best practices for engineering job descriptions.

 Reconsider education and experience requirements - they don’t matter as much as you think

-Would you believe me if I told you: both previous experience and education are some of the weakest predictors of actual ability?
+Would you believe us if we told you: both previous experience and education are some of the weakest predictors of actual ability?

 *This is why instead of taking a candidate’s word for it that they can do the job, we ditched CVs and invite them to prove their ability using work sample questions instead.

 We're sure you’ve encountered (or created) your share of job descriptions that state “minimum x years' experience” or “educated to degree level” - whilst these may seem ‘essential’ requirements, they don’t actually tell you whether someone is any good at their job.